 If you’re thinking about starting a YouTube channel, there are definitely a lot of things for you to think about.
 One question you’re probably asking is, how many YouTube views do you need to make money?

 You will hear a lot that “it depends”.
-It does depend, but that doesn’t help you very much, so I thought I’ll just give you some of the facts based on real channels.
+It does depend, but that doesn’t help you very much, so I thought I’ll just give you some of the facts based on real channels and statistics.
 Here’s the short answer…

 Most channels earn between $4 and $15 per 1000 views and YouTube requires you to earn at least $100 before they pay you.
 That means that if you have a channel that makes $10 per 1000 views, it would require 10,000 views for you to get paid by YouTube once you’re in the YouTube Partner Program.